Award of Excellence for Leonor Dill

 BA MA PhD

 The Award of Excellence is a state prize awarded by the Federal Ministry for Women, Science and Research.
-Since 2007, it has been presented to the best doctoral graduates whose work combines scientific excellence and originality.
+Since 2007, it has been presented to the best doctoral graduates whose work combines academic excellence and originality.

-Leonor has performed at venues including the Centro Cultural de Belém in Lisbon, the Tonhalle Zurich, Carnegie Hall and Place Neuve Grand Salle in Geneva, and has participated in various festivals such as the International Piano Festival Crescendo-Jura St. Ursanne, the Festival Akademie Verão Clássico TalentFest, the Davos Festival Young Artists in Concert, and Brahmsiades sur la colline in Neuchâtel.
+Leonor has performed at venues including the Centro Cultural de Belém in Lisbon, the Tonhalle Zurich, Carnegie Hall and Place Neuve Grand Salle in Geneva, and has participated in festivals such as the International Piano Festival Crescendo-Jura St. Ursanne, the Festival Akademie Verão Clássico TalentFest, the Davos Festival Young Artists in Concert, and Brahmsiades sur la colline in Neuchâtel.

 Schubert's Metamorphoses.
 C.G.
 Jung's Archetypal Theory as a Foundation for Musical Analysis - A Research on the Creative Process.